-To add an IPv6 address of the router, click the ADD button ( + ).
-To change the IPv6 address of the router, select it in the table.
+To add an IPv6 address of the router, click the ADD button.
+In the line displayed, enter an IPv6 address and then a slash followed by a decimal value of the prefix length.
+To change an IPv6 address of the router, edit the corresponding line.